sunny-chung/hello-http/doc/features/transport-timeline.md

 ---
-title: Response Timeline
+title: Transport Timeline
 ---

-# Response Timeline
+# Transport Timeline

-Connection events and raw transport data can be viewed real-time in Response Timeline.
+Connection events and raw transport data can be viewed real-time in Transport Timeline.
 This is for low-level diagnosis purpose.

 Depends on the application protocol, the displayed information may be different.
 In general, most protocols include: